leoloso/graphql-by-pop.com/docs/caching/http-caching.md

 [<a href="https://newapi.getpop.org/api/graphql/?query=time|echo(Hello+world!)|posts.title">View query results</a>]

-2. Override the default `maxAge` configuration for a field, by adding argument `maxAge: 0` to directive `<cacheControl>` on any field in the query:
+2. Override the default `maxAge` configuration for a field, by adding argument `maxAge: 0` to directive `@cacheControl` on any field in the query:

 ```less
 /?query=